oharar/ST2304/README.md

 ## Videos

 The videos are hosted on NTNU's Panopto site.
 If you need to render the R Markdown files to create a new html file, the videos don't embed properly.
-So instead you need to embed them by hand:
+So instead you need to embed them by hand.
+There are two ways to do this, depending on what we've done:

+The easiest is if we have already added the html code in the RMarkdown document.
+If we have done this it will be commented out, so try this:

+- search the html file for "<!---".
+- check that this comments out a video: it should start with an iframe tag ("<iframe src=...."), and should be next to a link to the video
+- remove the commenting out: "<!---" and "--->"
+- save the file (and check it's OK)

+If you do not find any videos this way, we probably added them with Plan B. So you need to do this:

 - search the html file for "ADD EMBED".
 - work out which video goes with this.
 The link to the video should be just above the ADD EMBED.